WELCOME CLASS OF 2034!

 - You must be residing in Framingham at the time of your registration appointment.

-- You must be a Framingham resident in order to attend Framingham Public Schools.
+- You must be a Framingham resident to attend Framingham Public Schools.

-- Schools are legally required to collect copies of specific documents (see list below) in order to enroll students.
-You’ll be bringing those to your registration appointment so they can be verified by the PIC office staff (and scanned and uploaded into the system).
+- Schools are legally required to collect copies of specific documents (see list below) to enroll students.

-- Important: All the information regarding language exposure will be reviewed with parents/guardians during the in-person registration appointment.
-At that time a determination will be made whether a second visit is necessary.
-Your child will be required to come for an English proficiency evaluation.
-Program recommendation will be made according to the test results.
+- Important: All the information regarding language exposure will be reviewed by our Bilingual Department, and a determination will be made whether language proficiency testing is necessary.
+Your child will be required to come (New-Online interview process because of COVID-19 school closure) for an English proficiency evaluation.
+Program recommendations will be made according to the test results.
 Testers will discuss results with parents.
-Click here for detailed information.

-(It may take 30 to 45 minutes to complete all the online required information.
+(It may take 20 to 30 minutes to complete all the online required information.
 Thank you!)

 Homeless families are encouraged but not required to provide these documents.